How to Protect Intellectual Property: Everything You Need to Know

 What to Do if Infringement Occurs

 Should you notice cases of infringement, there are steps you can take depending on the scenario.
 Ship a stop and desist letter telling the infringer to cease utilizing your work.
-You'll be able to ship a cease and desist letter yourself, however for probably a greater impact, your lawyer should send it.
+You'll be able to mail a cease and desist letter yourself; however, for a greater impact, your lawyer should send it.

 For copyright infringement on the web, you can also send a Digital Millennium Copyright Act (DMCA) takedown notice.
 Request a courtroom injunction to cease a patent infringer from making or promoting the product.
 A skilled IP lawyer can assist you in considering which protections are best for you in addition to allowing you to protect yourself and your patent, copyright, or trademark.